A 2019 report from Spiceworks revealed that 44 percent of B2B companies upped their marketing budgets while only 8 percent lowered it.

 This means soothing customer pain points, answering obligations in a timely manner and generally providing an enjoyable experience for all prospects.

-However, this can be tricky when you’ve got a lot of enquiries coming in and not a lot of resources.
+However, this can be tricky when you’ve got a lot of inquiries coming in and not a lot of resources.

 As a result, many B2B brands are turning to chatbots to answer simple questions on the spot and to help personalize the buying experience for their prospects.
 We’ll start to see more of this in 2020 as an increasing number of B2B brands lock onto this experience-boosting strategy.